GeorgeWeb/syclref/_api-docs/program.h/cl%253A%253Asycl%253A%253Aprogram/functions/has_kernel/index.md

-   **Returns:** True if the OpenCL C kernel function defined by kernelName is an available kernel within the encapsulated cl_program and this SYCL program is not a host program, otherwise false.
+   **Returns:** kernelTTypename specifying the name of the kernel to be returned.
+True if the OpenCL C kernel function defined by kernelName is an available kernel within the encapsulated cl_program and this SYCL program is not a host program, otherwise false.

 ---